tanyacharan/dsci560-lab4/README.md

 ## Risk Warnings

 **This is educational/research software.
-Important considerations:**
+As such, important considerations must be noted:**

 - **Paper Trading Only**: This system is designed for backtesting and analysis
 - **Market Risk**: Past performance does not guarantee future results